 Restricted cash represents funds which are contractually restricted.
-USA Softball's Women's College World Series ("WCWS") Agreement with the National Collegiate Athletic Association ("NCAA") requires that annually, \$50,000 of certain excess receipts from the WCWS, be held in a restricted account to fund capital improvements at the Hall of Fame Stadium and Complex (the "Complex").
+USA Softball's Women's College World Series ("WCWS") Agreement with the National Collegiate Athletic Association ("NCAA") requires that annually, \$50,000 of certain excess receipts from the WCWS, be held in a restricted account to fund capital improvements at the Stadium and Complex (the "Complex").